“First, do no harm.” — Hippocrates

 Although simple, the via negativa approach to mitigating light pollution can seem dramatic, and like a reversal of all the progress humanity has made since the literal and metaphorical enlightenments.
 Even as I write this I have to admit my deep hesitation to forgoing artificial light and illuminated nighttime activities altogether.
 I don’t want to discourage the use of additive solutions entirely, especially since many people’s livelihoods depend on coming up with solutions that follow this approach, with entire industries built around them.
 I do, however, think this particular example is an opportunity to reflect on broader themes within our culture — our collective entitlement to human comfort, and the anthropocentric, consumerist conditions that enable the kinds of interventions we favour.

 To what extent should we be able to function the way we normally do when it’s in direct detriment to the rest of the ecosystem?
-Why do we prioritise interventions that prioritise human comfort, letting us continue detrimental activities instead of eliminating them entirely?
+Why do we prefer interventions that emphasise human comfort, letting us continue detrimental activities instead of eliminating them entirely?
 Why do we reward additive solutions and approaches and overlook ones that remove harm completely?
-These are questions I continue to grapple with, and hope to address through my work — advocating for less complexity over more, even if it’s not immediately (or ever) rewarded, and working towards a personal and collective culture that prioritises doing no harm.
+These are questions I continue to grapple with, and hope to address through my work — advocating for less complexity over more, and working towards a personal and collective culture that prioritises doing no harm.